Fever or Chills, Age 12 and Older

 If you are not able to measure your temperature with a thermometer, you need to look for other symptoms of illness.
 A fever without other symptoms that lasts 3 to 4 days, comes and goes, and gradually reduces over time is usually not a cause for concern.
 When you have a fever, you may feel tired, lack energy, and not eat as much as usual.
 High fevers are not comfortable, but they rarely cause serious problems.

 Oral temperature taken after smoking or drinking a hot fluid may give you a false high temperature reading.
 After drinking or eating cold foods or fluids, an oral temperature may be falsely low.
-For information on how to take an accurate temperature, see the topic Body Temperature.

 Causes of fever